Make Tomato Paste at home! In Turkish cuisine, it is one of the essential ingredients.

 - Wash and take out the bad parts of the tomatoes if there is any.

 - Cut them in four.
 Separate them into two parts for easy handling and put it on a colander.

 - Sprinkle 2 tbsp rock salt on each and mix it with hand.
 Let it sit for about 5-6 hours.
 You will see a clear juice coming from the tomatoes and drain under the colander.
 This way it will reduce the cooking time to become a paste.

-- Transfer the tomatoes to a big wide pan and begin to cook on low heat.
-You can stir from time to time and continue to cook for about 15 minutes until they are soft.
+- Transfer the tomatoes to a big wide pan and cook on low heat, stirring it from time to time.
+Cook about 15 minutes until they are soft.

 - Using a strong hand blender or food processor process to tomatoes to make a puree.
 Now we have to strain the puree to get rid of all the seeds and the skin.
 Use a big colander like in the video and strain by helping with your palm or back of a measuring cup or such.

 - Cook the strained tomato puree on very low heat, stirring from time to time.
 It takes about 5-6 hours to become a paste.
 You can do this part the other day too if you don’t have time or if its already a night 🙂

 - Add about 2 tbsp olive oil and taste the paste: it should be saltier than regular dishes since it will also help to keep the puree fresh.

 - Transfer your paste to a clean, boiled, and dried jar and cover the top of the tomato paste with olive oil to seal it from the air so it doesn’t form a mold.
 In total, I got about 900gr. tomato paste from 5 kg. tomatoes.
 Keep it in the refrigerator and after each use, cover the rest with olive oil…